 Battle scene between Goku as the God of Saiyan and Beerus isn’t satisfying.
 It is quite boring to watch them throughout because it does not show simultaneous action-packed moves, has a very slow pace and looks like both the opposing characters are just playing purely for fun.
 They do not portray serious disposition unlike when Goku had his match with other powerful villains, such as Cell and Buu.

-There is a big improvement as to animation where everything becomes modernized such as the strong color on the characters which provides a fine scheme for the art, the thick outlines, the clear appearance of the setting and the way it delivers a good animation in a battle scene.
+There is a big improvement as to the animation where everything becomes modernized such as the strong color in the character design which provides a fine scheme for the art with thick outlines, clear appearance of the setting and the way it delivers a good animation in a battle scene is fairly good.
 You’ll rather appreciate Goku’s transition from the old generation several years ago which is prominently seen in the series, as well as other characters’ rich concept as to character designs.

 The opening theme Chōzetsu☆Dynamic! by Kazuya Yoshii perfectly fits well to the mood of the series.
 It sounds lively as the characters in the series.
 While the ending theme Hello Hello Hello by Japanese rock band Good Morning America is very refreshing to ears.
 However, themes of this new DB series doesn’t have a nostalgic feeling and the old ones are surely be missed.
 For sure, everyone misses the golden voice of Hironobu Kageyama, our very own Mr. DBZ.